 If your needs extend beyond homegrown expertise, round out your team with telecommuters and remote workers.
 Technology makes it easier than ever to work anywhere, even in a different time zone or a foreign country.
 It’s never mattered less where your crew lives.
 Of course, if remote workers visit for a hands-on meeting, they might be sold on your city’s vibrant culture.

 Starting a company 15 years ago was a much more costly endeavor than it is today.
 Founders can bankroll the early launch of their tech companies on $250,000 they’ve raised from family and friends.

 Capital goes even further outside major metropolitan areas.
 San Francisco office rental rates skyrocketed to new heights late last year, topping $70 per square foot and trumping even Manhattan’s prices.
 By comparison, office space in San Antonio ran around $20 per square foot—and the barbecue is better there.
 Because dollars go further in smaller cities, an round buys San Antonio founders precious time they can spend nurturing their businesses, without scrambling to chase the next round of capital.

-Your state might also have your back, especially if it’s not known as a hotbed.
+Your state might also have your back, especially if it’s not known as a startup hotbed.
 One of my tech clients in Indiana secured $150,000 from a hybrid fund of private money and state dollars.
 That cash was critical to bootstrapping the business.
-The is in an incubator and expects to soon raise a Series A round of $3 million to $5 million.
-Another client is weighing a state-funded incentive to relocate its to Kentucky.
+The startup is in an incubator and expects to soon raise a Series A round of $3 million to $5 million.
+Another client is weighing a state-funded incentive to relocate its startup to Kentucky.